Emmert: Public losing confidence in NCAA

 The NCAA won't conduct its own investigations until the feds are finished, he said, so as not to accidentally complicate the government's work.
 But new proposals regarding shoe companies, agents, advisers and the NBA will be addressed by Rice's commission.

-Emmert would like to trash the "one-and-done" rule that allows elite basketball players to spend less than a year on campus before leaving for the NBA.
+Emmert would like to eliminate the "one-and-done" rule that allows elite basketball players to spend less than a year on campus before leaving for the NBA.

 "I don't think there's any compelling reason why someone should be forced to go to college who doesn't want to go to college," he said.
 "I think that makes no bloody sense.
 Why would anyone do that?
 If someone wants to become a professional athlete, they shouldn't have to go to college to do that."